eiriklied/coffee_script_article/README.md

 For Java, this can be solved quite easily with tools such as wro4j and JAWR.
 For .NET both SquishIt.CoffeeScript and Mindscape Web Workbench are good choices.

 ## Conclusion
 CoffeeScript is not a revolution.
 It is not a unique, ground-breaking language.
-Instead it adds a bunch of incremetal improvements to JavaScript which, in sum, makes it a lot more pleasant to work with.
+Instead it adds a bunch of incremental improvements to JavaScript which, in sum, makes it a lot more pleasant to work with.
 Experienced JavaScript developers should have no problems familiarizing themselves with CoffeeScript and the enhancements it offers.
 For new developers, it will allow them to focus on getting the job done, rather than learning the quirks and pitfalls of JavaScript.